XueMingXiao/allanlab/_pages/home.md

-To this end, we develop novel methods to detect objects on Mars for the rovers.
+To this end, we develop novel methods to detect objects on our rover.
 We want to be able to build the perfect techniques to address the scientific questions we deem most important (see [Research](research)).

 We are located at CUST, the birthplace of optical engineering in China.
-As a part of part of Optoelectronic Measurement and Analysis Center, we exchange ideas and work with our colleagues on tpoics like Bionic optics, Bionic robot and Computational imaging, as well as other interesting yet challenging topics.
+As a team, we exchange ideas and work with each other on tpoics like Bionic optics, Bionic robot and Computational imaging, as well as other interesting yet challenging topics.

- **We are looking for passionate new Lecturer, Master and Undergrate students to join the group** [(more info)]({{ site.url }}{{ site.baseurl }}/openings) **!**
+ **We are looking for passionate new undergrate students to join the group** [(more info)]({{ site.url }}{{ site.baseurl }}/openings) **!**

 <figure class="forth">
   <img src="{{ site.url }}{{ site.baseurl }}/images/logopic/cust-logo.png" style="width: 90px">